Alice de Araujo Transformation Consulting

-I'm Alice, and I like tutus and power tools.
+I'm Alice, and I like tutus, power tools and changing things into other things.

 Should I have taken the false teeth?
 All good novels have a great opening line, so for the official First Sentence to be posted on this blog, I'm shamelessly borrowing the first line from a novel I read on holiday in Tuscany about a million years ago before I even got married (what!?), where my friend brought a suitcase full of books about mad Italian 18th century monks and Catholic intrigue, and I brought a suitcase full of Jilly Coopers (don't hate me - after four years of speed-reading my way though Anna Karenina and Ulysses at university, I figure I'm entitled to some light holiday literature).